Updated: Sep 20

 For additional evidence of this treatment’s efficacy, see this interview on 60 Minutes with a leading physician using SGB on veterans.

 If you’re interested in scheduling a consultation with one of our physicians to determine if an SGB is right for you, please contact us to learn more.
-Freedom Ketamine Treatment Centers has been serving the DMV since 2016, with offices in Rockville, Bethesda, Reston, and Vienna.
+Freedom Ketamine Treatment Centers has been serving the DMV since 2016, with offices in Rockville, Bethesda, Columbia, Reston, Vienna, and Marshall.